iTwin/appui/docs/changehistory/NextVersion.md

 - `enableMaximizedFloatingWidget` feature preview.
 When enabled, floating widgets can be maximized to fill the entire screen.
 In this mode the widgets can still be popped out, or restored to their original size.

+- `changeActiveTabAfterDragDrop` feature preview.
+When enabled, whenever a widget or tab is dropped somewhere, it becomes the active tab of the receiving container.

 ### Changes

 - `AppNotificationManager` no longer requires `StatusBar` to be rendered in the active frontstage to show messages.